Our History, Your Future

 The MetroHealth Glick Center

-MetroHealth has begun construction on a new hospital, The MetroHealth Glick Center, and a reimagined main campus.
-The new 11-floor hospital will be a LEED certified, and the campus will sit in the first EcoDistrict anchored by a health care system in the U.S. Read on for more information about this ambitious community revitalization project.
+MetroHealth has completed construction on a new hospital, The MetroHealth Glick Center, and a reimagined main campus.
+The new 11-floor hospital is LEED certified, and the campus sits in the first EcoDistrict anchored by a health care system in the U.S.

 Institute for H.O.P.E.™